 - There was not enough time for a myth to develop.

-- The first eye witnesses were women.
+- The first eyewitnesses were women.
 At that time women were a low class and had no legal rights to serve as a witness.
-There testimony was considered worthless in a court.
-Why would someone start a myth with these eye witnesses?
+Their testimony was considered worthless in court.
+Why would someone start a myth with these eyewitnesses?

-No alternative to a real resurrection has yet explained: the existence of the Gospels, the origin of Christian faith, the failure of Christ’s enemies to produce a corps or the more than 500 eyewitness of his post-resurrection appearances.
+No alternative to a real resurrection has yet explained: the existence of the Gospels, the origin of Christian faith, the failure of Christ’s enemies to produce a corps, or the more than five hundred eyewitnesses of his post-resurrection appearances.

 Learn more about the Spirit that resurrected Jesus Christ.